Double basin vanity ideas for bathrooms that are twice as nice.

 When it comes to bathrooms, two basins are better than one.
 Double the space, double the storage and double the style points.

-These are the most stylish ‘his and hers’ bathroom sinks that have been making a splash at Livingetc.
+These are the most stylish ‘his and hers’ bathroom sinks and double vanity ideas that have been making a splash at Livingetc.

 Solid marble and antiqued mirror glass create a grey-toned sanctuary that's keep interesting by a mixture of textures and tones.